mikeizbicki/cmc-csci040/hw_05/README.md

 1. create a nicely themed webpage with HTML/CSS (this is the only subjective criteria)

-1. can access your twitter clone from other computers (see for example https://stackoverflow.com/questions/7023052/configure-flask-dev-server-to-be-visible-across-the-network)

 1. populate your twitter clone with at least 20 user accounts, each with 20 random messages (for 400 messages total)

 1. can delete individual messages